dmtrung14/StatsImprover-network/README.md

 ## Deployment:

 To deploy this repository you will only need `NodeJS` installed.
+Then type the following commands
+\
-Then type the following commands `git clone https://github.com/dmtrung14/StatsImprover-network/ && cd StatsImprover-network``\
+`git clone https://github.com/dmtrung14/StatsImprover-network/ && cd StatsImprover-network` \

+Now that the repo is local:

-Run `npm install` to install all packages in your repository \
+- Run `npm install` to install all packages in your repository
-`cd Stats_Improver` to move into the main folder \
+- `cd Stats_Improver` to move into the main folder
-`npm start` to launch the project.
-Your website should now be running on `https://localhost:8443`. \
+- `npm start` to launch the project.
+Your website should now be running on `https://localhost:8443`.
 \
 While this is the easy method, your information will be stored on *our* MongoDB file (view our [Privacy Policy](https://www.iubenda.com/privacy-policy/43791086)).
 To customize your own project,
 - Install mongoDB on your own PC